Jarn/jarn.mkrelease/README.rst

     Release a wheel file.

 ``-m, --prefer-manifest``
-    Do not gather files via setuptools extensions if the package contains a MANIFEST.in template.
+    Do not gather files via setuptools extensions (i.e. rely on defaults and MANIFEST.in only).

 ``-p, --push``
     Push sandbox modifications upstream.